-So I was talking with “Outdoors Dan” on Iowa radio a couple weeks ago and he asked me how I liked to cook my wild turkey breasts.
-I immediately thought of turkey marsala and jaegerschnitzel, but as I was talking, I thought about an even more basic — yet fantastic — way to cook wild turkey breast: parmesan.
+I get asked a lot about how I liked to cook my wild turkey breasts.
+My first thoughts are always turkey marsala and jägerschnitzel, but there’s an even more basic — yet fantastic — way to cook wild turkey breast: parmesan.

-If you’ve never had chicken parmesan or veal parmesan, you are missing out.
-It is Italian (probably Italian-American) comfort food at its finest.
+If you’ve never had chicken parmesan or veal parmesan, sorry, man.
+Someone doesn’t love you.
+It’s Italian-American comfort food at its finest.
 A hearty tomato sauce, lots of cheese and breaded, sauteed cutlets of meat.
 A chicken parm sandwich was in my weekly lunch rotation when I was a kid in New Jersey, and most of my Italian friends’ moms had their own version.
 Veal parm was fancier, and I mostly had it at restaurants.

 “Parm,” whether it’s chicken or veal or wild turkey or grouse or whatever, can be made with jarred sauce, industrial mozzarella and pre-grated parmesan in those ratty green cans.
 I’ve eaten it this way, and it’s still good — although I get the decided aftertaste of shame when I eat such a sterile version of this great dish.

 A really good parmesan (and yes, I know “parmesan” is a Frenchified version of the parmigiano) is, like all Italian food, dependent on the quality of each ingredient.
-A really good parm needs a freshly made sauce, fresh herbs, good, fresh mozzarella and real Parmigiano-Reggiano cheese.
+Really good parm needs a freshly made sauce, fresh herbs, good, fresh mozzarella and real Parmigiano-Reggiano cheese.
 And the meat should be pristine.
-Like a cutlet from a wild turkey I’d shot a day or two before.
+Like a cutlet from a wild turkey.

 Cutlets from a chicken, pheasant or grouse are easy; pound thin.
 Cutlets from a turkey require a little more work.
 For starters, all turkey breasts, wild and domestic, have a thin end and a thick end.
 I typically cut off the thin end and use it for another dish.
 That leaves the thick end, which is far easier to slice crosswise into slabs.
-Place each slab between pieces of plastic wrap and pound them flat with a rubber mallet (what I use), a meat mallet or an empty wine bottle.
+Place each slab between pieces of plastic wrap and pound them to about 1/8 to 1/4 inch thick with a rubber mallet (what I use), a meat mallet or an empty wine bottle.

 If you’ve never made your own cutlets before, use about the same amount of force as you would knocking on someone’s front door.
 A solid knock: Not a tap, and not a hammer stroke.
 Work from the center of the meat outward, and constantly lay your hand over the meat to check how evenly flat you are getting the cutlet.
-How thin?
-Your choice.
-The thinner the cutlet, the faster it cooks and the more tender it will be.
+Remember, the thinner the cutlet, the faster it cooks and the more tender it will be.
 But thin cutlets require practice to make without tearing the meat.

 Assembling your turkey parm is easy.
 Dredge your cutlets in flour or breadcrumbs, saute them until they are golden brown, then bake them briefly in a bath of tomato sauce and cheese.
 How to serve?
 Normally you get it either in a sandwich or alongside spaghetti.
 But it would be good next to polenta, too.